rimuadmin/TeensyMaestro-Hardware/README.md

 - **SLICE B** - A 5-pin connector for 5V, GND, Phase A, GND and Phase B that connects to the large encoder on the right side.
 - **TUNE** - A 2-pin connector for a Tune switch mounted in the enclosure.
 - **KEY OUT** - A 2-pin connector for a rear-panel connector for CW Key output.
 This output uses an opto-coupler for electrical isolation.
-- **PTT SW** - A 2-pin connector that can be optionally be connected to a momentary contact push-to-talk switch that can be mounted in the enclosure.
+- **PTT SW** - A 2-pin connector that can optionally be connected to a momentary contact push-to-talk switch that can be mounted in the enclosure.
-- **PTT IN** - A 2-pin connector that can be optionally be connected to a rear-panel connector for a foot-switch.
+- **PTT IN** - A 2-pin connector that can optionally be connected to a rear-panel connector for a foot-switch.
 - **SIDE TONE** - A 2-pin connector for a speaker or side-tone amplifier and speaker.
 - **ST KEY** - A 2-pin connector for a rear-panel connector for a CW straight key.
-- **PADDLES** - A 3-pin connector for DOT (Tip), GND (Shield), DASH (Ring) that connects to a rear-panel connector for CW paddles.
+- **PADDLES** - A 3-pin connector for DOT (Tip), GND (Shield), DASH (Ring), which connect to a rear-panel connector for CW paddles..
 - **I2C** - A 4-pin connector for SDA, SCL, GND, 3.3V that can be used for future expansion of the I2C bus to another internal PCB.
 - **ON_OFF** - A 2-pin connector for a momentary contact switch to turn the TeensyMaestro on or off.
 - **PROGRAM** - A 2-pin connector for a momentary contact switch to put the Teensy 4.1 into programming mode.